Last Updated on March 27, 2023

 South Africa’s currency, the Rand, has seen a steady decline against the US Dollar over the past few years, meaning traveling to South Africa has become much cheaper.
 If planned in the right way, a trip to South Africa can be an incredible bargain now – even with a safari, which is usually pricey.
-Here are some tips to help you enjoy your South Africa Holiday whilst traveling on a budget.
+Here are some tips to help you enjoy your trip to South Africa on a budget.

 Hiring a car in South Africa is definitely the best way to get around.
-Companies such as Europcar rental make it so easy for you to rent a car and enjoy your time taking a road trip around this beautiful country.
-It is also cost effective as you are not trying to navigate unreliable public transport or paying high prices for private tours.
+Use car rental aggregators such as Autoslash, Expedia or Priceline to compare rental prices.
+Rent a car right upon arrival at the airport to make things easier for you.
+A road trip around this beautiful country is inexpensive and the best way to experience South Africa.
 South Africa’s Garden Route is regarded as one of the most scenic road trips on the entire continent.
-If you’re traveling alone, check out BAZ bus, South Africa’s backpackers bus which runs between 40 destinations in the country.
+If you’re traveling alone and don’t want to rent a car, check out BAZ bus, South Africa’s backpackers bus which runs between 40 destinations in the country.

 Keep to a food budget

 It can be expensive to eat out every day, and it definitely helps to have one meal in your hostel or vacation rental.
 Groceries are cheap, and you can have a good homemade breakfast each day before you head out.
 Visiting a grocery store is especially advised before doing a self-drive safari – the restaurants in the National Parks are overpriced, and you’re much better off packing picnic lunches.
 Then you can indulge in the delights of ice cream, street food and South African wine along the way as a treat.